The Best Reasons to Use Pinterest For Genealogy

 The Benefits of Using Pinterest as a Family Historian

 Users of all ages are pinning their future and hobby activities.
-They value the visual reminders of lays beyond the bookmarked image that directs them to a blog post, database, storefront, or YouTube video.
+However, these visual reminders' value lies beyond the bookmarked image that directs them to a blog post, database, storefront, or YouTube video.

 As a researcher, you are constantly looking for new records and more techniques to become a better genealogist.
-When you find something you want to save and refer to later, where can you put it?
+But, when you find something you want to save and refer to later, where can you put it?

 With this visual idea board platform, you can do all of these things and more.
 Think of the acronym S.I.S.S. for the benefits of using this website as a genealogist.